Glossary of Names and Terms Found in

 denarius – a coin, either gold or silver depending on the value, minted by the Roman Empire; plural denarii

-Ethiopians – a general term used by the ancient Greeks for black-skinned people, not specifically referring to the modern nation of Ethiopia
+Ethiopians – a general term used by the ancient Greeks and Romans for black-skinned people, not specifically referring to the modern nation of Ethiopia

 Etruscan Seaone name for the body of water that parallels the western coast of Italy; also known as the Tyrrhenian Sea